Giuliano69/odoo_install/README.md

 Known issues / Roadmap
 ======================
-Acqually only ubuntu 14.04 LTS suppoerted (32 and 64 bit) ther are PROBLEMS with italian installation; after italian addons modules installation the server cannot start.
+Actually only ubuntu 14.04 LTS is suppoerted (32 and 64 bit)

+there are PROBLEMS with italian installation; after italian addons modules installation, the server cannot start.
-Removing the symlinks to italian addons everithing works flawlessy
+Removing the symlinks to italian addons everithing works flawlessy.
+Work in progress...